Did Poverty Increase During the First Year of the Pandemic?

 How will the pandemic affect poverty rates in Washington State?
 WCPC Director Jennie Romich and UW graduate student Ellie Terry recently examined what may happen to poverty rates in Washington State as a result of the Covid-19-related unemployment.
 In April, Washington’s unemployment rate stood at 15.4%.
 If the relationship between poverty and unemployment maintains its recent historical relationship, this means that the state's official poverty rate may soon stand at 15% with 3 in 10 Washingtonians falling below the broader poverty indicator favored by Governor Inslee’s Poverty Reduction Work Group.
 Read the full memo HERE.

-2020 Mini-Grant Awards Support Joint Academic-Practitioner Research Projects
+WCPC Mini-Grant Awards Support Joint Academic-Practitioner Research Projects

-- Lynne Manzo (Department of Landscape Architecture) will be working with Wa Na Wari to document the pressing challenges, needs, and concerns of Black homeowners and artists in continuing to live, work, create and build community in the Central District and hear how they would prioritize addressing them.
+- Lynne Manzo (Department of Landscape Architecture) is working with Wa Na Wari to document the pressing challenges, needs, and concerns of Black homeowners and artists in continuing to live, work, create and build community in the Central District and hear how they would prioritize addressing them.
 In particular, the team seeks to learn what adaptive models of ownership and cultural place-making Black homeowners and artists are interested in exploring.

 These grants are possible because of support from the Seattle Foundation.
-Projects are expected to run until March 2020.